Downtown and Old Montréal

 From pro sports to the Olympic Games, there’s somewhere to watch in every corner of the city, though Montréal’s biggest sports bars are located downtown.
 In the heart of the Village on Sainte-Catherine Street, find the ever-popular Station des Sports, while nearby MVP Bar Sportif packs fans in on two floors.
 With locations near the Bell Centre, at Complexe Desjardins and by the Old Port of Montréal – bar and restaurant La Cage Brasserie Sportive makes watching hockey, soccer, tennis, UFC matches, you name it, a favourite.

 If you’re more into dark wood, brass accents and old-timers who can tell you a story or two about the Habs, make yourself at home in the city’s downtown pubs, where good food, good people and even local sports stars can be found.
-Try welcoming Irish pubs McKibbin's, Hurley’s and the Irish Embassy out for size, or step into the action at Ziggy’s Pub, McLean’s Pub or Ye Olde Orchard Pub & Grill.
+Try welcoming Irish pubs McKibbin's and Hurley’s, or step into the action at Ziggy’s Pub, McLean’s Pub or one of Ye Olde Orchard Pub & Grill’s locations.

 Mile End and Little Italy

-Massive screens, major party energy and a mechanical bull boost Mile End’s Fabuleux Chez Serge into being much more than a sports bar, but make no mistake, no one dances on the bar until the game’s over – respect.
 Hockey, soccer and great grub make Mile End British pub Bishop & Bagg a must.
 For more soccer all year round – especially during World Cup and Euro – along with some of the best lattés in town, head to Mile End’s Café Olimpico to find not only Italy fans but supporters of teams far and wide.
 Closer to Parc Jeanne-Mance, Bar Monsieur Ricard plays all the games and has a patio and karaoke nights.
 While up in Little Italy, you'll find more soccer fans and excellent espresso at Caffè Italia.
 For more neighbourhood vibes, check out Bruno Sport Bar, serving up a mean latté on its large patio not far from Beaubien metro station.
+If you're looking for a place where you can not only enjoy sports but also have a good meal, then Chez Ernest is the perfect spot for you.
+Their weekly program is filled with a range of activities, including live music, DJ sets, swing shows, improvisation, dancing and much more.
+So, make sure to check out their schedule and join in the fun!

 Little Burgundy and Saint-Henri

-Explore Saint-Henri further to find refreshing drinks and sports on the screen at Le Tequila Bar on Notre Dame Street, 16 beers on tap, signature cocktails and great food at Pub Epoxy and creative fresh food at Grumman '78’s airy dining room, complete with a big screen for big games.
+Explore Saint-Henri further to find refreshing drinks and sports on the screen at Bar de Courcelle, Le Tequila Bar on Notre Dame Street, 16 beers on tap, signature cocktails and great food at Pub Epoxy.